vincentclaes/emoji-predictor/README.md

 The [__CLIP model (Contrastive Language-Image Pretraining)__](https://github.com/openai/CLIP) is a good candidate.

-CLIP is model of OpenAI trained on 400 M image and text pairs.
+CLIP is a model of OpenAI trained on 400 M image and text pairs.

 So  what can it do?